Collaborative Propagation on Multiple Instance Graphs for 3D Instance Segmentation with Single-point Supervision: Abstract

 \section{Abstract}

 Instance segmentation on 3D point clouds has been attracting increasing attention due to its wide applications, especially in scene understanding areas.
-However, most existing methods require training data to be fully annotated.
-Manually preparing ground-truth labels at point-level is very cumbersome and labor-intensive.
+However, most existing methods operate on fully annotated data while manually preparing ground-truth labels at point-level is very cumbersome and labor-intensive.
 To address this issue, we propose a novel weakly supervised method \textbf{RWSeg} that only requires labeling one object with one point.
-With these sparse weak labels, we introduce a unified framework with two branches to propagate semantic and instance information respectively to unknown regions, using self-attention and random walk.
-Furthermore, we propose a Cross-graph Competing Random Walks (CGCRW) algorithm which encourages competition among different instance graphs to resolve ambiguities in closely placed objects and improve the performance on instance assignment.
-RWSeg can generate qualitative instance-level pseudo labels.
-Experimental results on ScanNet-v2 and S3DIS datasets show that our approach achieves comparable performance with fully-supervised methods and outperforms previous weakly-supervised methods by large margins.
-This is the first work that bridges the gap between weak and full supervision in the area.
+With these sparse weak labels, we introduce a unified framework with two branches to propagate semantic and instance information respectively to unknown regions using self-attention and a cross-graph random walk method.
+Specifically, we propose a Cross-graph Competing Random Walks (CRW) algorithm that encourages competition among different instance graphs to resolve ambiguities in closely placed objects, improving instance assignment accuracy.
+RWSeg generates high-quality instance-level pseudo labels.
+Experimental results on ScanNet-v2 and S3DIS datasets show that our approach achieves comparable performance with fully-supervised methods and outperforms previous weakly-supervised methods by a substantial margin.